PoisotLab/ms_network_prediction/reviews.md

 networks, and its meaning.
 Particularly for unipartite ecological networks – flow can be misleading in some scenarios, and very powerful in others.

+>

 In addition to interaction strength, weighted networks need to be mentioned somewhere, even if only for completeness.

+> Weighted networks are interaction strength - we have clarified this in the
+> text (l.
+490)

 # Reviewer 2